momangens-sociala/momangen/privacy-policy.md

 ### Personal Site

-This site is personal.
-I don't collect your data.
+This is a community site.
+We don't collect data on you or keep any files about our visitors.

 ### Cookies

-I don't use cookies.
+We don't use cookies.
 So you don't have to worry about that.
 Simply because:

-* Why should i track you?
+* Why should we track you?
-* I don't need cookies.
+* We don't need cookies.

 ### Contact information

-When you use the contact form, the information you submitted is stored for a maximum of 30 days on my personal server.
-The name and e-mail you submitted will however be added to my personal contacts.
+When you use the contact form, the information you submitted is stored for a maximum of 30 days on our server.
+The information you submitted will however be added to our secure contact registry.

 ### Regrets

-You can at anytime ask me to remove you from my personal contacts.
-By sending an email to set+gdpr@hallstrom.ch.
-It will make me a bit sad but it's ok.
+You can at anytime ask to be removed you our secure registry.
+By sending an email to <info+gdpr@momangen.se> It will make us a bit sad but it's ok.